How to install the x360Recover OS

 STEP 1.
 Boot the x360Recover OS.

-The initial Boot Menu defaults to booting to the local hard drive.
+The initial Boot Menu defaults to the local hard drive.

-- Standard eFolder Replibit Installation is the recommended option in most cases.
-This installs x360Recover using the standard Ubuntu 16.04 Linux Kernel.
+Standard Install - HWE Kernel is the recommended option in most cases.
+This installs x360Recover in standard mode (with dedicated OS disk and separate storage disks), using the Ubuntu 18.04 Hardware Enablement Linux Kernel.

-- eFolder Nano Installation is intended only for eFolder Nano devices.
-This special installation mode has support for installing x360Recover onto systems that have only a single hard drive that will be shared for both the operating system and data storage. x360Recover typically installs the operating system on a dedicated volume and then stores data on a separate set of multiple disks.
-This is intended to provide redundancy for your backup data in the event of a disk failure.
-IMPORTANT NOTE: We highly recommend using the standard installation method when building your own x360Recover BDR hardware!
-The eFolder Nano Installation is password protected.
-If you require installation onto a single-disk BDR environment, contact Axcient Support for assistance.
+Single Disk / Nano Install ** is intended for Axcient Nano devices but may also be used with BYOD hardware.
+This special installation mode installs x360Recover onto systems that have only a single hard drive shared for both the operating system and data storage.
+(In standard installation mode, x360Recover installs the operating system on a dedicated volume and then stores data on a separate set of multiple disks.
+This is allows for redundancy of your backup data in the event of a disk failure.)
+IMPORTANT NOTE: We highly recommend using the standard installation method when building your own x360Recover BDR hardware.
+The Nano installation provides no storage redundancy for your backup data.
+You cannot perform an OS recovery to repair Single Disk / Nano installations.

 The x360Recover splash screen will be displayed while the installer loads.